-Born in Bologna in January 1809 in a wealthy family, Mattei grew up in contact with the greatest thinkers of his time; at the death of his mother in 1844, however, he left the political and social life to retire to develop (although not graduated) a “new medicine” that should have been more effective than the traditional one, which failed to treat his mother.
+Born in Bologna in January 1809 into a wealthy family, Mattei grew up in contact with the greatest thinkers of the time.
+When his mother died in 1844, however, he left political and social life to retire and develop (albeit without a degree) a ‘new medicine’ that would be more effective than the traditional one, which had failed to cure his mother.

-Over the course of few years, Mattei developed a science based on the combination of homeopathic-like granules (whose principles were extracted from medicinal plants and processed with a secret method) with 5 electric liquids, useful for restoring the correct balance of the electric charges of the body, to bring it back to “neutrality”.
+Within a few years, Mattei perfected a science based on combining homeopathic-like granules (the principles of which were extracted from medicinal plants and processed using a secret methodology) with 5 electrical liquids, useful for restoring the correct balance of the body’s electrical charges to ‘neutrality’.

-The medical practice exerted by Mattei soon spread throughout Europe and his remedies became very popular, even abroad.
-Mattei was also mentioned by Dostoevskji in The Brothers Karamazov.
+Mattei’s medical practice soon spread throughout Europe and his remedies became very popular, even abroad.
+Mattei was even mentioned by Dostoevskji in The Brothers Karamàzov.

-The construction of the castle began in 1850 (on the ruins of the ancient fortress of Savignano, which probably belonged to Matilde di Canossa) and continued throughout the life of the count, who resided there to direct the rebuilding and expansion works.
+Construction of the castle began in 1850 (on the ruins of the ancient fortress of Savignano, which probably belonged to Matilda of Canossa) and continued throughout the life of the count, who resided there and directed its rebuilding and expansion.

-The castle was in fact designed by Mattei to be the seat of his “new medicine” and to host people (including numerous illustrious guests of the time) who came to Rocchetta from all over the world to learn about his particular science and be treated by him.
+The castle was in fact conceived by Mattei to be the seat of his ‘new medicine’ and to house the people (including many illustrious guests of the time) who came to the Rocchetta from all over the world to learn about his particular science and be treated by him.

-The structure of the castle was modified several times by the count during his life, making it a maze of towers, monumental staircases, reception rooms and private rooms that recall different styles, from medieval to Moorish, from Art Nouveau to gothic.
+The structure of the castle was modified several times by the Count during his lifetime, making it a labyrinth of towers, monumental staircases, reception rooms and private chambers that recall different styles, from medieval to Moorish, from Art Nouveau to Gothic.

-Among the clearest decorative references we find the one at the Alhambra in Granada for the Courtyard of the Lions and the one at the Great Mosque of Cordoba for the chapel where the count is buried.
+Among the most obvious decorative references are those to the Alhambra in Granada for the Lion’s Courtyard and to the Great Mosque of Cordoba for the chapel where the Count is buried.

-Thanks to its very special atmospheres, Rocchetta Mattei was chosen as background of a crime novel by the Bolognese writer Loriano Macchiavelli, “Delitti di gente qualunque”, and as set of the films “Balsamus, l’uomo di Satana” (1968) and “Tutti defunti tranne i morti” (1977) by Pupi Avati and “Enrico IV” (1984) by Marco Bellocchio.
+Thanks to its very special atmosphere, Rocchetta Mattei was the backdrop for a crime novel by the Bolognese writer Loriano Macchiavelli, “Delitti di gente qualunque” (Crimes of ordinary people), and the film set for the films “Balsamus, l’uomo di Satana” (1968) and “Tutti defunti tranne i morti” (1977) by Pupi Avati and “Enrico IV” (1984) by Marco Bellocchio.

-On Mattei’s death in April 1896, the castle was completed by his adopted son Mario Venturoli Mattei, who at the same time continued the production and distribution of the “Mattei Remedies” until 1959, when the laboratories were forced to close.
+Upon Mattei’s death in April 1896, the villa was completed by his adopted son Mario Venturoli Mattei, who in parallel continued the production and distribution of ‘Rimedi Mattei’ until 1959, when the laboratories were forced to close.

-Thanks to the Cassa in Risparmio di Bologna Foundation, which purchased it in 2005 and reopened to the public in 2015, and to the Municipality of Grizzana Morandi that manages it (with the collabioration of the Union of Municipalities of the Bologna’s Apennines and the Metropolitan City of Bologna), the Rocchetta Mattei is an architectural jewel that everyone can visit today.
+Thanks to the Fondazione Cassa in Risparmio di Bologna, which bought it in 2005 and reopened it to the public in 2015, and to the Grizzana Morandi Municipality, which manages it (with the patronage of the Unione dei Comuni dell’Appennino Bolognese and the Città Metropolitana di Bologna), the Rocchetta Mattei is an architectural jewel that everyone can visit today.

 Social Media Manager for @inEmiliaRomagna and full-time mom.